JD910/LNHG/Segmentation/README.md

-# SJ-WL For Lung Nodule Segmentation and Intra-nodular hetegogeneity production.
+# WGAN-GP branch For Lung Nodule Segmentation and Intra-nodular hetegogeneity production

 * The Train.py file is used to start your training.
 It will automatically call other files.
 All files are described as follows.

-* Train.py: Start your training.
+* Train: Start your training.

-* HDF5_Read.py: Each time image files of batch size is read.
+* HDF5_Read: Each time image files of batch size is read.

 * VGG19: VGG feature extraction.